-The Kepler mission has discovered more planets around other stars than any other survey to date.
-However, nearly all methods find the planets by looking for periodic transit signals — accurate for most planets.
-But sometimes nearby planets can tug on each other's orbits, producing transit timing variations (TTVs) such that they don't transit perfectly periodically, and are thus missed by all the Kepler pipelines.
+The transit method has discovered more planets around other stars than any other planet discovery technique.
+However, nearly all searches find the planets by looking for periodic transit signals — accurate for most planets.
+But sometimes nearby planets can tug on each other's orbits, producing transit timing variations (TTVs) such that they don't transit perfectly periodically, and are thus missed by all the pipelines.

 Beyond discovering planets, I want to explore the systems with TTVs more carefully and fully characterize them.
 I also plan to use the K2 and TESS planets to learn about how planetary systems evolve with stellar mass and age.